 The descendants of the Dalriadan families who made the great crossing of the Atlantic still dot communities along the east coast of the United States and Canada.
 In the American War of Independence, many of the settlers traveled north to Canada as United Empire Loyalists.
 Clan societies and highland games have allowed Canadian and American families of Scottish descent to recover much of their lost heritage.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Orr or a variant listed above include:

-Orr Settlers in the United States in the 17th Century
+Orr Settlers in United States in the 17th Century

 - Robert Orr, who landed in Maryland in 1674

-Orr Settlers in the United States in the 18th Century
+Orr Settlers in United States in the 18th Century

 - Samuel Orr, who landed in Leeward Islands in 1710

 - Hugh Orr, who arrived in Boston, Massachusetts in 1740

 - Clement Orr, who arrived in New England in 1742

 - Ann Orr, aged 18, landed in New York, NY in 1774